xuweitao005/Website/content/activities/_index.md

 <li>2021: Co-Chair of Workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing 2021</li>
 <li>2021: TPC member of Workshop on VNI: Virtualization for Enabling Next-Generation IoT Networks</li>
 <li>2021: TPC member of Workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing 2020</li>
-<li>2021: TPC member of The First International Workshop on Cyber-Physical-Human System Design and Implementation (CPHS 2021)</li>
+<li>2021: TPC member of the First International Workshop on Cyber-Physical-Human System Design and Implementation (CPHS 2021)</li>
 <li>2020: Publicity chair of Buildsys 2020</li>
 <li>2020: TPC member of COMSNET 2021</li>
 <li>2020: TPC member of IEEE EWSN 2020</li>